Ontario Fishing Regulations Tips And Guidelines

-Yes the 3 year license is the same price as 3 individual year licenses if you look at the prices now but considering that every year the licenses go up in price, if you buy your 3 year license up front now you save the increase of the next 2 years.
-Regardless, check the card and the yellow license to make sure its not expired before you fish.
+Yes, the 3-year license is the same price as 3 individual-year licenses if you look at the prices as they are right now, but considering that every year the licenses go up in price, if you buy your 3-year license upfront now you save the increase in price over the next 2 years and you will save a few bucks.
+Regardless, check the card and the yellow license to make sure it’s not expired before you fish.

 Yep, all that work for one river but if you don’t know and don’t check you run the risk of a large fine or worse, Jail.

 You can view the online fishing regulations through the Ontario Ministry Of Natural Resources website..
 Good luck